novincode/postgres-edge-proxy/README.md

 # Install dependencies
 npm install

-# Create your .env.local file (see Configuration section)
+# Create your .env.local file with your database credentials and API key
 cp .env .env.local

 # Start the development server